 Bachelor’s of Arts in Environmental Science

 You will study complex local and global cultural, social, and environmental issues.

 - Energy systems

 Master of Science in Nonprofit Administration

-Gain real-world skills, knowledge, and management tools for work as a leader at a nonprofit.
-Use a minor in environmental or sustainability studies to focus your learning on impacting nonprofits in those areas.
+Gain real world skills, knowledge, and tools for work as a leader at a not for profit.
+Use a minor in environmental studies to focus on how to impact not for profits in those areas.

 - Development of philanthropy

-Doctor of Management – Environmental and Social Sustainability
+Doctor of Management – Environment and Social Sustainability

 - Management theory